viniciusdacal/redux-arc/docs/advanced/RequestMiddlewares.md

 A middleware should also contain a property `applyPoint`, which should be either `'onRequest'` or `'onResponse'`.
 The applyPoint tells in which moment of the request the middleware will be executed.
 Considering we need the token that comes in the response, we use the applyPoint `'onResponse'`.

-Notice we also register the middleware into Arc, using `middlewares.register`

-Going to the code inside the middleware, the first thing we do, is call the function **done**, passing the same params we received.
+Going to the code inside the middleware, we call the function **done**, passing the same params we received.
 We do that because we don't want to intercept the action or modify the response, we only intend to use the response value.
+But we still do a **return** of the result of **done**, to not break the promise chain.

 After that, we check if the response is valid and then we save the token in the localStorage.

 ## Applying middlewares to requests
-To use a middleware, is fairly simple, you only need to define a property **middlewares** in your request, whose the value should be an array with the middlewares's names to be applied.
+To use a middleware, is fairly simple, you only need to *import* and include it in an array under a property **middlewares** in the action config.
 Take a look at the following example:

 ```js